 For example, can anyone truly complete the task of laundry?
 Unless you’re doing laundry naked, there’s always another item that needs washing.
 It’s a never ending task and one that multiplies exponentially for every family member.

-And then once laundry is run, a busy week may mean the laundry never fully makes it to be hung up in closets or stored neatly in drawers.
+Once laundry is run, a busy week may mean the laundry never fully makes it to be hung up in closets or stored neatly in drawers.

 With all things in the home, productivity should be clear and reasonable.
 We should often ask ourselves if what we have done or accomplished is working for the moment, day, or week.